open-feature/go-sdk/README.md

 Register the hook at global, client or invocation level.

-A (non-exhaustive) list of available hooks can be found [here](https://docs.openfeature.dev/docs/reference/technologies/server/go).
+A list of available hooks can be found [here](https://docs.openfeature.dev/docs/reference/technologies/server/go).

 ## Configuration